right9code/right9notes/Markdown Cheatsheet.md

 ==two equal signs highlight text==

-- it is a Bullet 1
+1. Ordered list
+	1. item 1
+	2. item 2

+- Unordered list
-	- nested item with tab
+	- item
 	-
-Ordered list
-1. ordered list 1
-2. ordered list 2

 [[backlinks]] (you can also create it later)